Understanding Firefly’s input requirements

 The manifest file, filenames.json

-This is a .json
+This is a .json file that identifies

 the different files within the selected